MindTheGap-ERC/CarboKitten.jl/docs/src/getting-started.md

 We strongly recommend **creating a script**, i.e. a saved file, for each of your simulations, even if you're just playing around.
 You can use any text editor and save the script with the `.jl` extension.
 Most IDEs are suitable for writing and executing Julia scripts, e.g. VS Code/Codium or R Studio.

 CarboKitten can save model output into the memory or into an HDF5 file, from where it can be read again.
-In the following examples we will use some HDF5 files.
+The **HDF5 format** (`.h5` files) provides hierarchical, self-documenting data storage with metadata.
+This format is cross-platform compatible and readable by multiple programming languages, including Python, MATLAB, and R. In the following examples we will use some HDF5 files.
 They are binary and therefore not suitable to be tracked by git, so you can put them into a separate folder `data/output` and into `.gitignore`.
 The script won't work if the folder does not exist.

 ```shell
 mkdir data